Hierarchical Evaluation of Software Design Capabilities of Large Language Models of Code: Limitations and Threats to Validity

 \textbf{External Validity} relates to the generalizability of our findings.
 The results, derived from Java code and the DeepSeek-R1 family of models, may not apply to other programming languages (\eg{} Python, C++), different programming paradigms (\eg{} functional), or other \llm{}s (\eg{} GPT-$4$, Llama $3$).
-We sought to improve generalizability by selecting Java, a mainstream object-oriented language, and by evaluating a family of models at three distinct scales ($14$B, $32$B, and $70$B).
+Yet, we sought to improve generalizability by selecting Java, a mainstream object-oriented language, and by evaluating a family of models at three distinct scales ($14$B, $32$B, and $70$B), with heterogeneous foundational models (Qwen-$2.5$ and Llama $3.3$).
 Observing consistent trends across these model sizes provides stronger evidence than a single-model study.
+Furthermore, we expect RQ$1$–RQ$3$ trends to hold across model families given the neural scaling laws~\cite{Bahri2024, Hoffmann2022} that establish a relationship between model size and performance.
+As for RQ4, Shojaee~\etal{}~\cite{Shojaee2025} reports that the reasoning effort declines after a certain complexity threshold in models such as o$3$-mini and Claude $3.7$.
+Thus, the trends in our findings likely characterize the limits of the current generation of reasoning models.
+In addition, Wu~\etal{}~\cite{Wu2025when} have shown that such models gravitate toward shorter CoTs as they become more capable, as was observed in our results in RQ4.